BFM Times

 Social Engineering

 Human psychology is often easier to exploit than code.
 Social engineering manipulates people into revealing confidential information or granting access.
-These attacks bypass all technical security completely.
+These attacks bypass all technical Security Breaches completely.

 The Ronin Bridge hack involved some degree of social engineering where a senior Sky Mavis employee (Ronin’s developer) received a spear-phishing attack via email.
-These highly personalised emails are designed to lure targets into breaking their own security.
+These highly personalised emails are designed to lure targets into breaking their own Security Breaches .

 At the end of the social engineering attack, the hacker was able to steal a validator node’s private key.